RETHINKING CHANGE

 Program content

-‘You have to slow down to speed up.’
+‘Sometimes, you have to slow down to speed up.’

-RETHINKING PRACTICES
+2. RETHINKING PRACTICES

 ‘You were never the problem, you were just wearing the wrong glasses.’

-Instead, you begin to see the ‘hidden’ web of meanings, materials, and competences that make up and shape our everyday mobility.
-In this module, we bring Social Practice Theory into mobility transition studies to understand mobility as a collectively shaped practice that explains why societies get stuck or are able to change.
-By the end of this week’s Masterclass, you are equipped with a better understanding of how to accelerate mobility transitions.
+Commuting to work, walking to the supermarket, or cycling to school will no longer appear as a series of individual choices.
+Instead, you will begin to see the hidden web of meanings, materials, and competences that make up and shape our everyday mobility*.
+In this module, we bring Social Practice Theory into mobility transition studies to understand mobility as a collectively shaped practice, explaining why societies get stuck or how they are able to change, and equipping you to accelerate mobility transitions.

 *Beware: Side effects may include seeing your own mobility behavior like never before.